MuonPi/muondetector/README.md

 ATTENTION:
-            when trying to create Makefile with qmake (qt version 5.7.1 on raspbian) there will probably be an error:
+            when trying to create Makefile with qmake (qt version 5.7.1 on raspbian) there will probably be errors.
+            To install just get it from repository with apt-get install:

             "Project ERROR: unknown module(s) in QT: serialport" there is missing library "libqt5serialport5-dev".
-To install just get it from repository with apt-get install

-            when trying to create Makefile with qmake there will also probably be the error:
-            "Project ERROR: uknown module(s) in QT: quickwidgets" there is missing library "qtdeclarative5-dev".
+            "Project ERROR: unknown module(s) in QT: quickwidgets" there is missing library "qtdeclarative5-dev".

+            "Project ERROR: unknown module(s) in QT: svg" there is missing library "libqt5svg5-dev".

+            Also for some plots you need to install "libqwt-qt5-dev".